 - Less spray

-- Negligible occurrences of green water on bridge deck
+- Negligible occurrences of green water on the bridge deck

 As you can see from above I have used the Ship Bucket format for illustrating the design.
 At this point I want to thank those members of the Ship Bucket Forum that have provided drawings and information, I can’t possibly hope to match their very high standards.